Actipro/WPF-Controls/Documentation/topics/editors/editboxes/parteditboxbase.md

 Inlines are specified via instances of the [PartEditBoxInline](xref:@ActiproUIRoot.Controls.Editors.PartEditBoxInline) class.
 The class requires that you set a `DataTemplate` to its [ContentTemplate](xref:@ActiproUIRoot.Controls.Editors.PartEditBoxInline.ContentTemplate) property.
 This `DataTemplate` will contain the UI elements for the inline.

 The `ContentPresenter` that is generated behind the scenes to host the `DataTemplate` will have a `WeakReference` to the edit box as its `Content`/`DataContext`.
 We cannot pass the edit box control itself as `Content` since this `ContentPresenter` is inserted into the edit box, which could lead to issues with the framework.
 By passing a `WeakReference`, we can still provide the edit box as a data context while not triggering any framework issues.
-The distinction here is that you need to reference any properties on the edit box by prefixing the `Path` with "Target.", as in the example below.
+The distinction here is that you need to reference any properties on the edit box by prefixing the `Path` with `"Target."`, as in the example below.

 @if (winrt) {

-This example shows how to insert a "Now" button into a [TimeEditBox](timeeditbox.md) that uses the built-in [SetValueToNowCommand](xref:@ActiproUIRoot.Controls.Editors.DateTimeEditBox.SetValueToNowCommand).
+This example shows how to insert a **Now** button into a [TimeEditBox](timeeditbox.md) that uses the built-in [SetValueToNowCommand](xref:@ActiproUIRoot.Controls.Editors.DateTimeEditBox.SetValueToNowCommand).

 ```xaml
 <editors:TimeEditBox>